laokaoya/mathwcy/README.md

-- 👋 Hi, I’m Chenyu Wang, from Beijing, China.
+- 👋 Hi, I’m hanhan, from Beijing, China.
 - 👨‍🎓 I'm pursuing Bachelor's degrees of Science in Statistics and Science in Economics.
 - 🌱 I’m currently learning quantitative trading and statistical learning.
 - 📰 I'm currently doing resaerch on 'Stochastic Volatility Models Driven by $L\'evy$ Process' advised by Prof. Chenxu Li, and 'Copula Methods in Finance' advised by Prof. Jingping Yang.
-- 💞️ I’m currently working on an internship as a quantitative researcher in Mid-high frequency stock team in Shanghai Ruitian Capital LLC.
+- 💞️ I’m currently working on an internship as a quantitative researcher in HRT.
 - 📫 If you want to communicate with  me, feel free to contact me by email.
 - 📧 My email address : math_wcy@stu.pku.edu.cn